Hyunwoo-Park-Yonsei/hyunwoo.github.io/content/project/OSP/index.md

 #slides: example
 ---
 ### 🧾 Introduction
-- The Open Space Planner (OSP) module was developed for autonomous trajectory planning in constrained environments such as parking lots or blocked roads.
+- The Open Space Planner (OSP) module was developed for autonomous path planning in unstructured environments such as parking lots or areas without lane markings.
 - It is based on the method proposed in ["Autonomous Driving Trajectory Optimization With Dual-Loop Iterative Anchoring Path Smoothing and Piecewise-Jerk Speed Optimization"](https://ieeexplore.ieee.org/abstract/document/9300224).
 - The OSP was tested in both the CARLA simulator and real-world vehicle experiments.
 ### ⚙️ Method
 - Hybrid A* was used to generate an initial feasible path considering vehicle kinematics.
-- The path was then optimized using Sequential Quadratic Programming (SQP) to minimize jerk and acceleration, resulting in a smooth and dynamically feasible trajectory.
+- The path was then optimized using Sequential Quadratic Programming (SQP) to minimize jerk and acceleration, resulting in a smooth and dynamically feasible path.
 - To ensure probabilistic completeness, a kinodynamic informed RRT* was implemented as a backup planner.
 ### ✅ Result
-- The OSP module successfully generated collision-free, smooth, and dynamically feasible trajectories in both simulation and real-world settings.
+- The OSP module successfully generated collision-free, smooth, and dynamically feasible path in both simulation and real-world settings.
 - The hybrid planning structure allowed robust handling of complex environments, with RRT* ensuring fallback coverage when optimization failed.
-- The resulting trajectories demonstrated low jerk and acceleration profiles, enhancing ride comfort and vehicle control performance.
+- The resulting path demonstrated low jerk and acceleration profiles, enhancing ride comfort and vehicle control performance.